Hacker6329/EasyString/README.md

 # EasyString
-An .h that implements a Object-Like String programming
+An .h that implements a Object-Like String programming in C